Board of Directors

 Melissa Sullivan

 I am a bilingual lawyer based in Sudbury.
 I obtained my J.D. from the University of Moncton in 2014.
-For more than 5 years now, I have practiced law, mainly in the field of family and child protection.
+Since 2015, I have practiced law, mainly in the field of family and child protection.
 I sit on the panel of domestic abuse for Legal Aid Ontario.
 In the course of my work, I often help women who are separating from their spouse and who are victims of domestic abuse.
 I am committed to responding to the needs of my clients to the best of my abilities by advancing their interests from a legal standpoint while making sure that they feel as safe as possible.
 My paid employment, my academic accomplishments and my participation in several administrative committees over the years have helped me hone my communication skills, increase my interpersonal skills and showcase my knowledge in order to meet a variety of social and professional requirements.
 As a native of Sudbury, I am proud to pursue my career in the North and to get involved in my community.